Guillemdb/FractalAI/README.md

 >If it doesn't agree with experiment, it's wrong.
 >
 > **Richard P. Feynman**

-We know we are making some claims that may be found difficult to believe.
-That is why we have tried to make it very easy to verify that Fractal AI works.

 The following benchmarks have been calculated in a laptop using a single thread implementation.
 Some of them can be replicated in real time, and others require up to 20k samples per action, but anyone running this code